SimonMaracine/checkers-engine/engine/protocol.md

 Positions and moves are encoded as FEN strings using the standard [Portable Draughts Notation format](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).

-The engine must process the commands synchronously, in the order that they are read from the stream.
+The engine must be able to process commands at any time.
+They should be processed synchronously, in the order that they are read from the stream.

 ## GUI -> Engine